briatte/srqm/Programs/README.md

 # SRQM: Programs

+The folder contains some teaching utilities:

+- the `packages_required` command to check for the existence of commands installed through additional packages
-This folder contains the `srqm` utilities to set up a computer for this course, as explained in the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder.
+- the `srqm` utilities to set up a computer for our course, as explained in the [README](https://github.com/briatte/srqm/blob/master/README.md) file of the `SRQM` folder

-The commands rely on the architecture of the `SRQM` folder, a.k.a the 'Teaching Pack', which contains the course material.
-All commands should be run with this folder set as the working directory.

-The folder also contains the `tsst` command to export summary statistics tables as tab-separated values, in order to assist students in completing one of the first steps of their research project.
+- the `tsst` command to export summary statistics tables as tab-separated values

+All commands were written to assist [students](http://f.briatte.org/teaching/quanti/) in completing their research projects.

+## `packages_required`

+Checks whether a given list of commands are currently installed in Stata, and [if not][statalist-tip], tries to install the corresponding package at the [SSC archive](http://ideas.repec.org/s/boc/bocode.html).

+### Syntax

+	packages_required fre spineplot tabout etc

+The command is used in course do-files to send a legible one-line warning about package dependencies without slowing down execution with multiple `ssc install` commands.

 ## `srqm`

+The `srqm` utilities rely on the architecture of the `SRQM` folder, a.k.a the '[Teaching Pack](http://f.briatte.org/srqm/)', which contains the course material.
+All `srqm` commands should be run with this folder set as the working directory.

 The `srqm` utilities require one command and optionally one subcommand to execute: